amydohlin/project-4-group-2/README.md

 ![alt text](ScreenShots/sql_ranges.png)

-  - Found averages of Bilirubin, Cholesterol, Albumin, Copper, Alkaline-Phosphatase (alk-phos), SGOT, Triglycerides, Platelets, and Prothrombin across four groups in all stages (female patients on placebo, female patients on D-penicillamine, male patients on placebo, male patients on D-penicillamine).
+  - We found averages of Bilirubin, Cholesterol, Albumin, Copper, Alkaline-Phosphatase (alk-phos), SGOT, Triglycerides, Platelets, and Prothrombin across four groups in all stages (female patients on placebo, female patients on D-penicillamine, male patients on placebo, male patients on D-penicillamine).
   - All groups were found to have elevated levels of bilirubin, cholesterol, alk-phos, and SGOT, which are indicators of the liver functioning improperly and a likely diagnosis of liver cirrhosis.
   - Almost all groups had normal values for albumin, copper, triglycerides, platelets, and prothrombin.
   - Female patients with stage 3 cirrhosis, both on placebo and D-penicillamine had below normal amounts of albumin in their system, which is a common indicator of cirrhosis and can cause symptoms such as ascites (fluid/swelling in abdomen) and edema (fluid/swelling in legs).